تخطَّ إلى المحتوى

 Use the built-in <Image /> Astro component to display optimized versions of:

 <Image /> can transform a local or authorized remote image’s dimensions, file type, and quality for control over your displayed image.
+This transformation happens at build time for prerendered pages.
+When your page is rendered on demand, this transformation will occur on the fly when the page is viewed.
 The resulting <img> tag includes alt, loading, and decoding attributes and infers image dimensions to avoid Cumulative Layout Shift (CLS).

 src/components/MyComponent.astro